Project Description

 Chimpanzee and Gorilla Trekking in Uganda

-Gorilla trekking to photograph mountain gorillas is certainly a “huge tick” for most wildlife photography enthusiasts.
-On this photo safari, you will do two gorilla treks as well as spend a day in the company of a troop of chimpanzees guided by one of the top primate photography specialists in the world – Nelis Wolmarans.
+Gorilla trekking to photograph mountain gorillas is a “huge tick” for most wildlife photography enthusiasts.
+On this photo safari, you will do two gorilla treks as well as spend a day in the company of a troop of chimpanzees guided by your photo host Nelis Wolmarans or William Steel.

-This Uganda Chimpanzee & Gorilla Trekking photo safari is limited to a maximum of six photographers plus Nelis.
+This Uganda Chimpanzee & Gorilla Trekking photo safari is limited to a maximum of seven photographers plus your photo host.
 These dates are designed to dovetail with our Masai Mara Migration Photo Safari for 2025.

 The Protea is only a 10-minute drive from Entebbe Airport.
 We have chosen to stay in Entebbe as opposed to the nearby capital Kampala, not only because it is more convenient but also due to its proximity to the Mabamba Swamps, where we will be photographing the African Shoebills the next day.

-On the first evening, Nelis will host a dinner at the hotel where the groups will get to know each other and Nelis can answer any questions you might have about your upcoming chimp and gorilla trekking adventure.
+On the first evening, there will be a dinner at the hotel where the groups will get to know each other.
+Your photo hosts will be available to answer any questions you might have about your upcoming chimp and gorilla trekking adventure.

 After breakfast, the group will head off to the Mabamba swamps to hopefully see and photograph the fascinating Shoebill Stork – as well as the other 260 bird species that inhabit this corner of Uganda.
 The Mabamba Swamps are around 2500 hectares in size and covered in papyrus, gerns, water lilies, and other grasses crisscrossed by waterways that we will explore by boat.
 The morning is preferred, as this is when the shoebills are most active and hunting.